 CEO, Lexion Capital [email protected]

 Whether you're managing an intern or running an entire business, your employees' success (and your own skin) depends on your leadership.

 Thankfully, the solution for motivating your team and squashing any issues is right at the tip of your tongue.
 It all starts with communication -- the skill e...Read Full Post »

 Try finding a hotel mystery shopper willing to dish on one of their stays.
 Ask them to reveal the dirt on the unkempt suite, the coquette of a concierge, or the wilted flower that sullied the room service tray.
 You can’t.
-According to the Mystery Shopping Providers Association (MSPA) there are some 30,000 of them in the U.S., hired by luxury hotel brands to check-in anonymously and ...Read Full Post »
+According to the Mystery Shopping Providers Association (MSPA) there are some 30,000 of them in the U.S., hired by luxury hotel bran...Read Full Post »

 I often get questions from my circle of friends and relatives about where to find travel deals or which website or mobile app to choose to get insider tips or travel off the beaten path.
-I guess it makes sense, considering I have always worked in the travel industry and I specialize on the travel and hospitality marketing side of things.
-Yet, many of my friends seem surprised, perhaps even shocked...Read Full Post »
+I guess it makes sense, considering I have always worked in the travel industry and I specialize on the travel and hospitality marketing side of thi...Read Full Post »

 “Second place is the first loser.” –Dale Earnhardt, American Racing Legend (1951-2001)

 We all admire Google.
 Alphabet, its newfangled parent company, trades places with Apple as the world’s most valuable corporation, with a market value that exceeds half a trillion dollars.
 Google has its paws into literally everything.